inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Otherwise, if `state == Finished(out_share)`, then the Helper stores `out_share` for use in the collection interaction ({{collect-flow}}).

+If the VDAF in use has many steps, the Helper MAY discard stored state for the previous steps.
+It needs to only retain enough information to support the Leader transitioning from step `n` to `n+1`, so state for `n-1`, `n-2`, and and so on may be deleted.
+If discarding information, `GET` or `PUT` to requests `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}` for outdated steps MUST fail with an HTTP status code.

 If for whatever reason the Leader must abandon the aggregation job, it SHOULD send a request to
 `DELETE {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` so that